Productivity Tips That Work - Complete Guide for 2026

 Track Time Usage

 For one week, log how you spend your time.
 The results will surprise you.
+Most people discover they're spending far more time on low-value activities than they realized.
+Use a simple spreadsheet or time-tracking app.

 3.